johnfedoruk/bangular/aio/content/guide/router.md

 Had you clicked the browser's back button instead of the "Back" button, the app would have returned you to the heroes list as well.
-Angular app navigation updates the browser history as normal web navigation does.
+Bangular app navigation updates the browser history as normal web navigation does.

 Now click the *Crisis Center* link for a list of ongoing crises.